-- Let them know how you feel—Helping them realize that you’re hurt can help them learn to adjust their behavior.
+- Let them know how you feel—Helping them realize that you’re hurt can encourage them to learn to adjust their behavior.

-- Be warm to the individual—People are complicated, and if they are being rude to you, it may be coming from a place of stress, exhaustion, or frustration.
+- Be warm to the individual—People are complicated, and if they are being rude to you, it may come from a place of stress, exhaustion, or frustration.
 If someone is being uncharacteristically harsh, try showing them empathy and warmth.

 - Show your competence—If someone is being rude to you in the workplace, remind them that you’re capable and skilled.